 The Salvation Army help homeless people across the UK regardless of their circumstances and without judgement.
 We do whatever we can to get them back on their feet again.

-The Salvation Army work hard year-round to make sure that the most vulnerable people are not forgotten about, and we have not stopped during the pandemic.
-By day we are providing breakfast and lunch to people experiencing homelessness and rough sleepers housed in temporary accommodation, and by night we are serving hot food at a safe distance.
-With the help of our supporters and volunteers we’re able to help people who are homeless every day of the year.
+The Salvation Army work hard year-round to make sure that the most vulnerable people are not forgotten about, and during the pandemic we adapted our services to meet the needs of people experiencing homelessness.
+With the help of our supporters and dedicated volunteers we’re able to help people who are homeless every day of the year.

-Alongside this additional work The Salvation Army operates over 78 supported accommodation services across the UK and the Republic of Ireland year-round.
+We operate over 78 supported accommodation services across the UK and Ireland providing over 3,000 beds every night.
 We call these services ‘Lifehouses’ because they are more than a place to stay, they are places where people experiencing homelessness and rough sleeping can receive training, advice and a place to rebuild their lives.
 We’re also addressing the root causes of homelessness through our campaigning work by influencing Government policy.

 In our Lifehouse in Coventry we have a rough sleeper team who go out three times a week to assist homeless people in the area.